pletzer/python-oop-novice/_episodes/04-decorators.md

 ~~~
 {: .language-python}

-We've moved the validation logic into the method `side_length`, as
+We've moved the validation logic into the method `side_lengths`, as
 decorated by the `@side_lengths.setter` decorator, and the `__init__`
 method uses this to do its initial setup.
 Testing this: